 The English writer, critic and social thinker John Ruskin is reported to have once stated that:

-“It’s unwise to pay too much, but it’s worse to pay too little.
-When you pay too much, you lose a little money – that’s all.
 When you pay too little, you sometimes lose everything, because the thing you bought was incapable of doing the thing it was bought to do.
-The common law of business balance prohibits paying a little and getting a lot – it can’t be done.
+The common law of business balance prohibits paying a little and getting a lot — it can’t be done.
 If you deal with the lowest bidder, it is well to add something for the risk you run, and if you do that you will have enough to pay for something better.”

 In other words, you cannot expect to pay very little and still get a lot in return.
 Or, in common parlance: ‘you get what you pay for’.
 The principle Ruskin formulated is known as the common law of business balance and it describes a mechanism which one can argue is as true today as when he first spoke about it in the nineteenth century.

 Nowadays most reasonably educated people can ‘get by’ in at least one foreign language.
-Most of us also travel more freely, we interact with other cultures on a daily basis and through the internet we are connected to the whole world.
+Most of us also travel more freely, we interact with other cultures on a daily basis and through the internet, we are connected to the whole world.
 So does this make the work of a translation service redundant?
 Or, does it at least mean that the service should be much simpler and, by definition, cheaper?
 The short answer is that it does not: there is a world of difference between being able to order a meal or ask for directions in another language as compared with accurately translating a highly-technical business document.
 A professional translator can bring to the table the linguistic sophistication, cultural awareness and technical expertise that most of us lack when trying to communicate in another language.

-Without that degree of expertise provided by a professional translator the resulting document would not be fit for purpose in a business context.
+Without that degree of expertise provided by a professional translator, the resulting document would not be fit for purpose in a business context.
 The same can be said for any of the instant translation apps which are now widely available.
 Such programmes can at best help you grasp the gist of a document in another language, but they cannot produce a result of the quality you would want to put before a client or a customer.

 A Good Example of Bad Translation

-You need look no further than the cascade of spam emails that clutter your inbox for a good example of a bad translation.
+You need to look no further than the cascade of spam emails that clutter your inbox for a good example of a bad translation.
 Most spam originates outside Europe and invariably the content has been translated from another language either by someone who lacks the necessary expertise or, more likely, using a free software package.
 The resulting content is consistently clumsy and lacking in coherence.
 A poor translation inevitably fails to add any value to your online content other, perhaps, than unintended comic value.

-Of course we expect spam emails to be badly written, in fact that helps us to identify them.
+Of course, we expect spam emails to be badly written, in fact, that helps us to identify them.
 But what about more legitimate marketing and informational materials?
 Product descriptions, instructions, reviews, mail shots and business letters are all vital tools for any business with a product to sell or service to provide.
-For a business hoping to trade outside its home territory it is equally vital to be able to access an accurate professional translation service.
+For a business hoping to trade outside its home territory, it is equally vital to be able to access an accurate professional translation service.
 Anything less than this does nothing to enhance the image of your business in the eyes of your customers and potential customers.

 We return once more to John Ruskin for a pithy exposition of this point: “There is absolutely nothing in the world that some man cannot make a little worse and sell a little cheaper.”